Caring for Select Populations in Primary Care Nursing

 This 70-hour micro-credential program comprises two courses.
 The first course, Caring for Select Populations Fundamentals, focuses on knowledge and skills acquisition.
 The second course, Caring for Select Populations Preceptorship, is an opportunity to apply the knowledge and skills gained.

-• You must successfully complete Caring for Select Populations Fundamentals prior to startingaring for Select Populations Preceptorship.
+• You must successfully complete Caring for Select Populations Fundamentals (SONNC 0005) prior to starting Caring for Select Populations Preceptorship (SONNC 0006).
+The SONNC 0006 preceptorship may be started after October 16 and these courses may be completed concurrently.

 • Successful completion of both courses will result in a Letter of Proficiency.